vjkapur/anc-redistricting/README.md

 **ANC-level population computations for pre-2022 boundaries:** Because ANC redistricting may begin at the ANC level rather than the SMD level, as advocated by Conor Shaw in [this piece](https://ggwash.org/view/83332/why-we-should-increase-the-number-of-ward-5-advisory-neighborhood-commissions), `compute-districts.py` will also output ANC-level population counts.

+**2013 SMD and ANC populations against 2022 Ward boundaries** (with fractionally transferred districts forking between Wards): this reflects that landscape for calendar year 2022, where some ANCs and SMDs are newly forked by Ward boundaries.
+The CSV generated here has one row for every Ward-qualified SMD, so an SMD split by Ward boundaries will have separate rows with block-approximated population breakdown for the intersection of boundaries.

 ### stuff that could be done
-- recomputing pre-2022 SMD and ANC populations against 2022 Ward boundaries (with fractionally transferred districts forking between Wards)
 - better presentation for the SMD-level population numbers, like a table including population changes for Ward, ANC, and SMD boundaries and percent change.
 - a visualization of the population change, possibly including block-level
 - better accounting for blocksplitting, either by adding data or imputing from existing miscount calculations